camunda/camunda/docs/src/java-client/get-started.md

 <bpmn:definitions xmlns:zeebe="http://camunda.org/schema/zeebe/1.0">
 ```

-Then you need to set the type of each task which identifies the nature of the work to be performed.
+You need to set the type of each task, which identifies the nature of the work to be performed.

-Add a `zeebe:taskDefinition` element to the service task's extension elements.
+Add a `zeebe:taskDefinition` element to the service tasks extension elements.
 Optionally, you can define parameters of the task by adding a `zeebe:taskHeaders` element.

 ```xml